thoughtspot/thoughtspot.github.io/pages/application_integration/runtime_filters/about_runtime_filters.md

 ---
-title: [elephant]
+title: [About Runtime Filters]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# About Runtime Filters

 Runtime filters allow you to filter an answer or pinboard through parameters you pass in the URL to filter the data that is returned.
 You can use them with the data API or with embedding of answers or pinboards.

 ## Capabilities of Runtime Filters